jmatthewfrazier/UrbanParks/README.md

 # UrbanParks
-make this your remote repo for actually building the program leave project documentation in the old repo
+Make this your remote repo for actually building the program.

+Leave project documentation in the old repo just to keep this one less cluttered.